fisherro/colang/notes.md

     (yield (source))))
 ```

-## Routine definition

-Now that we have implemented the `routine` form for defining routines...

-We need to prevent the creation of normal Racket procedures with `define` or `lambda`.

 ## Abort?

 In the case where a coroutine doesn't know whether it is going to be able to supply a value until it is actually resumed...